-Any government, institution, organisation, group or individual may submit nominations for the Australian Memory of the World Register.
+Any government, institution, organisation, group or individual may submit nominations for the UNESCO Australian Memory of the World Register.
 However, priority will be given to nominations made by or through relevant heritage institutions and to Australian documentary heritage under threat.
 In addition, two or more governments, institutions, organisations, groups or individuals may put forward joint nominations where collections are divided among several owners or custodians.
 Such prior collaboration is strongly encouraged.
-The Australian Memory of the World Committee also reserves the right to initiate nominations itself.
+The UNESCO Australian Memory of the World Committee also reserves the right to initiate nominations itself.

 Why nominate an item or collection for the Australian Register?

-- Strategic opportunities (promotional and political) arising from right to use the high-status Memory of the World logo
+- Strategic opportunities (promotional and political) arising from right to use the high-status UNESCO Memory of the World logo

 - Prestige conferred on organisations and collections as a result of UNESCO’s recognition

 - Strengthening arguments for sponsorship, grants and annual funding for preservation

 - Being part of the global effort to enhance awareness and support for the preservation of documentary heritage